jigarbov/addon_serverui_guide/README.md

 At the bottom you can see a place to add some custom sound effects on open and close.
 I recommend using some that appear in your pack to give it some custom flavor.

 ## Don't forget UUIDS!
 In the manifest of your behavior & resource pack are a whole bunch of UUID's.
-You should already know about them, but the TLDR is you should generate new ones for _ALL_ of them except the dependancies.
+You should already know about them, but the TLDR is you should generate new ones for _ALL_ of them except the dependencies.

-## What's a dependancy?
+## What's a dependency?
-Dependancies ensure both the behavior & resource pack get added at the same time.
-To make sure this happens you need to **copy your new uuid from the "header" of the resource pack to the dependancies in the manifest of the behavior pack**.
-And vice versa, the ***header uuid of the resource pack into the dependancies of the behavior pack**.
+Dependencies ensure both the behavior & resource pack get added at the same time.
+To make sure this happens you need to **copy your new uuid from the "header" of the resource pack to the dependencies in the manifest of the behavior pack**.
+And vice versa, the ***header uuid of the resource pack into the dependencies of the behavior pack**.

 # You did it!
 ## But how do you test it?